popovalexei/ToDo-List-v1/README.md

-# ToDo-List-v1
-ToDo List Project
+# ToDo List Project

-The ToDo List project is a web application developed using JavaScript, HTML, CSS, NodeJS, ExpressJS, EJS, and Body-Parser.
-It is designed to help users keep track of their daily tasks by providing a simple and easy-to-use interface.
+The ToDo List Project is a user-friendly web application developed with JavaScript, HTML, CSS, Node.js, Express.js, EJS, and Body-Parser.
+It serves as an efficient solution for users to manage their daily tasks through an intuitive and accessible interface.

-Installation:
+## Installation

-To use the ToDo List project, follow these steps:
+To utilize the ToDo List Project, follow these simple steps:

-  1. Download the ZIP file with the project files.
+1. Download the project files as a ZIP archive.

-  2. Install NodeJS and npm on your system, if they are not already installed.
-You can download NodeJS from the official website:           https://nodejs.org/en/download/
+2. If not already installed, download and install Node.js and npm from the official website: [Node.js Official Website](https://nodejs.org/en/download/).
 3. Open your terminal or command prompt and navigate to the project directory.

-  4. Install the required modules by running the following command: npm install
+4. Run the following command to install the necessary modules:

-  This will install the modules required for the project.

-  5. Once the modules are installed, start the server by running the following command: node app.js
+npm install 5.
+After the modules are installed, start the server using the command:

-  6. The server will start running on localhost:3000.
-Open your web browser and go to http://localhost:3000 to see the ToDo List project.

-That's it!
-You are now ready to use the ToDo List project on your system.
+node app.js 6.
+Access the ToDo List Project on your local system at http://localhost:3000.

-Usage:
+## Usage:

-Once the server is started and you open the localhost:3000, you will see the main page.
-The main page displays the current day, month, and date, and a ToDo list with 3 initial items as examples.
-You can mark an item as done by clicking on the box next to it.
-To add a new item to the list, type your new item in the input field below the initial items and click on the "+" button.
+Upon launching the server and accessing http://localhost:3000, you will encounter the main page, displaying the current date along with an initial ToDo list featuring three sample items.
+To mark an item as complete, simply click the checkbox beside it.
+Adding a new item to the list is as easy as typing it into the input field and clicking the "+" button.

-You can also navigate to http://localhost:3000/work to see the Work ToDo list page.
-This page works in the same way as the main page, allowing you to add, delete and mark items as done.
+You can also visit http://localhost:3000/work to access the Work ToDo list page, which functions similarly to the main page, enabling item management for work-related tasks.

-The application also features an About page, which can be accessed at http://localhost:3000/about.
-This page provides some general information about the project and its features.

-All the pages in the project are designed using EJS and have a consistent design style.
+The application includes an informative About page, accessible at http://localhost:3000/about, offering an overview of the project and its functionalities.
+Each page in the project is meticulously designed using EJS, ensuring a consistent and cohesive design style throughout.

-Conclusion:

-The ToDo List project is a simple and effective way to keep track of your daily tasks.
-It is easy to use and can help you stay organized and focused.
-If you have any questions or feedback, please feel free to contact me.
+Feel free to contribute to the project or provide any suggestions for improvement.